 - You can hear the programs and find out more about it on the Broadcasting page.

-I talked about my orchid research in London recently when I give the annual Founder’s Day lecture at the Linnean Society of London (2 December 2014).
+I talked about my orchid research last year, when I give the annual Founder’s Day lecture at the Linnean Society of London (2 December 2014).
 They recorded the talk, so you can watch me in action.

 - There is more about the book on the Orchid page.